vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 The TTL flag allows the user to specify the backup retention period with the value specified in hours, minutes and seconds in the form `--ttl 24h0m0s`.
 If not specified, a default TTL value of 30 days will be applied.

+The effects of expiration are not applied immediately, they are applied when the gc-controller runs its reconciliation loop every hour by default.
+If needed, you can adjust the frequency of the reconciliation loop using the `--garbage-collection-frequency
+<DURATION>` flag.

 If backup fails to delete, a label `velero.io/gc-failure=<Reason>` will be added to the backup custom resource.

 You can use this label to filter and select backups that failed to delete.